bhavikab04/Daphny/FindFirstNegative_Doc.md

 # **Method: FindFirstNegative**

-The FindFirstNegative method is an algorithm designed to search through an integer array to locate the index of the first negative number.
-If the array contains no negative numbers, the method returns the length of the array.
+The FindFirstNegative method is a verified linear search algorithm that iterates through an integer array to find the index of the first negative value.
+If no negative numbers are found, the method correctly returns the length of the array to indicate the "not found" status.

-This method employs a linear search strategy, iterating through the array from the beginning until a negative value is encountered or the end of the array is reached.
+The implementation is verified for correctness, ensuring that it not only finds a negative number if one exists but specifically finds the *first* one, and correctly reports if none exist.

 ## **Preconditions**

-Preconditions define the state that must be true before the method is called.
-For FindFirstNegative, the requirements are minimal:
+Preconditions define the constraints that must be met before the method is called.

-* **Valid Array Length:** The length of the input array a must be non-negative (a.Length \>= 0).
+* **Array Validity:** The input array a must have a non-negative length (a.Length \>= 0).
+This is a standard requirement for array processing, though Dafny naturally enforces non-negative lengths for array types.
-  * *Note:* Dafny handles empty arrays (length 0\) correctly within the logic, returning 0 as the "not found" index equivalent to the length.

 ## **Postconditions**

-Postconditions guarantee the state of the system after the method has finished executing.
-They formally define the correctness of the result index.
+The postconditions serve as a contract, guaranteeing the state of the result (index) after the method executes.

-1. **Bounds Safety:** The returned index is guaranteed to be within the inclusive range \[0, a.Length\].
+1. **Result Bounds:** The returned index will always be in the range \[0, a.Length\].
-2. **Correct Identification:** If the returned index is less than the array length, the element at that position (a\[index\]) is strictly less than 0\.
+2. **Valid Detection:** If index is strictly less than a.Length, the value at a\[index\] is guaranteed to be negative (a\[index\] \< 0).
-3. **First Occurrence Property:** If a negative number is found at index, all elements preceding it (indices 0 to index-1) must be non-negative.
-This ensures the method finds the *first* negative number, not just *any* negative number.
+3. **First Occurrence Guarantee:** If a negative value is found at index, the method ensures that *no* negative values exist at any index k before it (0 \<= k \< index).
+This proves it is the *first* negative number.
-4. **Not Found Scenario:** If the returned index equals a.Length, it implies that no negative numbers exist in the entire array (i.e., all elements are non-negative).
+4. **Not Found Integrity:** If the method returns a.Length, it guarantees that the entire array contains no negative numbers (i.e., forall k :: 0 \<= k \< a.Length \==\> a\[k\] \>= 0).

 ## **Loop Invariant**

-To prove the loop functions correctly and terminates, Dafny uses loop invariants.
-These are properties that hold true before and after every iteration.
+The loop invariants explain "why it works" to the verifier, acting as the inductive proof of correctness during the iteration.

-1. **Bounds Maintenance:** The loop counter i always remains within the valid range 0 \<= i \<= a.Length.
+1. **Bounds Logic:** The loop counter i is strictly maintained within the valid range 0 \<= i \<= a.Length.
-2. **Search Progress (Partial Correctness):** At any point i in the loop, we have verified that all elements examined so far (from index 0 to i-1) are non-negative.
+2. **Partial Correctness (The "Crucial" Invariant):** At the start of every iteration i, the algorithm has already verified that all elements checked so far (indices 0 to i-1) are non-negative.
    * invariant forall k :: 0 \<= k \< i \==\> a\[k\] \>= 0
-   * This invariant is crucial because if the loop terminates by reaching a.Length, this logic proves that *every* element in the array was checked and found to be non-negative.
+   * This ensures that if the loop eventually finds a negative number at i, it is genuinely the *first* one because strictly everything before i was non-negative.
+Conversely, if the loop reaches the end (i \== a.Length), this invariant implies the entire array is non-negative.